 Accelerated Physician Assistant Pathway (APAP)

-The Accelerated Physician Assistant Pathway (APAP) is a fast-tracked, three-year medical school curriculum leading to the Doctor of Osteopathic Medicine (DO) degree.
-Students accepted for APAP who interested in pursuing a primary care specialty, such as family practice and general internal medicine, must make a commitment to completing an osteopathic internship and residency upon graduation.
+The Accelerated Physician Assistant Pathway (APAP) is a fast-tracked, three-year medical school curriculum leading to the Doctor of Osteopathic Medicine (D.O.) degree.

 APAP currently has 12 slots for this pathway.
-Six slots will be designated as primary care (family practice, general internal medicine, pediatrics or OB/GYN).
-Participants will be required to complete osteopathic primary care internship and residency upon graduation.
-The APAP pathway is available at the Erie and Greensburg campuses.
+Six slots are designated as “undeclared” meaning students enrolled may take an osteopathic residency of their choice.
+The other six slots are “primary care” requiring the student to commit to undertake a residency and practice for five years in family practice, general internal medicine, pediatrics or OB/GYN.
+All participants will be required to complete osteopathic residencies upon graduation.
+The APAP pathway is available at the LECOM Erie and Greensburg campuses.

 Applicants to the program must: